kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 sum types, for example `kind: zipkin` vs `zipkin: ...`, but we chose the field name discriminator option as above.

+#### Backend array with one element

+Envoy allows configuring only 1 backend, so the natural way of representing that would be just one object.
+Unfortunately, to make merging for rule based view work properly we had to change it to be an array `backends` with a validation that checks if it contains only one object.

 ### `targetRef`

 This is a new policy, so it's based on `targetRef`.
 Envoy tracing can be configured